Travel Grant Guidelines

 Travel Grants 2023

-Conference grants will be made available either to support travel, or to cover registration fee and other costs related to attending the conference – in person or online.
+Conference grants will be made available either to support travel, or to cover registration fee and other costs related to attending the conference.

 Please, get in touch with the travel grant committee chair at email@example.com as soon as possible after submitting your abstract if you are planning to apply for a conference grant.

 The award of travel grants is prioritised as follows: